atet/unity/README.md

 **Now that you have a feel for the workflow of using Unity, the possibilities are endless**

-There are countless avenues you can pursue from here:
+* Design innovative and fun games

-* Learn C# programming language
+* Master the C# programming language
-* Become a game designer
-* Make productivity apps to help you at work
+* Make productivity apps to help you succeed

+**Clean Up**

+* If you make changes to this application, you should uninstall the current version first before installing the updated version
+   * On your Android device, go to `Settings` → `DEVICE` → `Apps`, find and select "`New Unity Project`" and click on `Uninstall`
+* You may want to erase the `test.apk` you made or start numbering these files with some sort of versioning system as you make changes, e.g. `test_V2.apk` or `test_2019-12-08.apk`

-**REMINDER: Go back to settings to change back to blocking application installs from unknown sources when you are done with this tutorial**
+**REMINDER**: Go back to `Security Settings` to change back to blocking application installs from unknown sources

 [Back to Top](#table-of-contents)